Research

 Funding Source: U.S. Department of Energy – Office of Fossil Energy, Solid Oxide Fuel Cells Program

-Partners: Saint Gobain, Boston University, Worcester Polytechnic Institute, Gaia Energy Research Institute
+Partners: Saint Gobain (PI), Boston University, Worcester Polytechnic Institute, Gaia Energy Research Institute

 Funding Source: U.S. Department of Energy – Office of Fossil Energy, Solid Oxide Fuel Cells Program